 In 2021, I received an Honorable Mention for the American Sociological Association Section on Religion’s Early Career Award.
 In 2017, I was awarded the Distinguished Book Award for the ASA Section on Religion for my first book, Christians Under Covers: Evangelicals and Sexual Pleasure on the Internet (2016 University of California Press).

 I am seeking graduate students who share my areas of interest as well as students interested in qualitative methodologies studying other substantive topics.

-I am also seeking undergraduate students with strong writing skills and who are interested in gaining experience transcribing and analyzing qualitative data.
+I am also seeking undergraduate students with strong writing skills and who are interested in gaining experience assisting in research projects.

 I teach Introduction to Sociology and classes on gender, sexuality, and religion.